LazyRacc00n/NetworkAnalysis_1Assignment/README.md

 |--|--|--|
 |<table> <tr><th>Node</th><th>Value</th></tr><tr><td>**107**</td><td>0.480</td></tr> <tr><td>**1684**</td><td>0.337</td></tr> <tr><td>3437</td><td>0.236</td></tr> <tr><td>1912</td><td>0.229</td></tr> <tr><td>1085</td><td>0.149</td></tr> <tr><td>0</td><td>0.146</td></tr> <tr><td>698</td><td>0.115</td></tr><tr><td>567</td><td>0.096</td></tr> <tr><td>58</td><td>0.084</td></tr> <tr><td>428</td><td>0.064</td></tr> </table>| <table> <tr><th>Node</th><th>Value</th></tr><tr><td>**107**</td><td>0.459</td></tr>  <tr><td>58</td><td>0.397</td></tr> <tr><td>428</td><td>0.394</td></tr> <tr><td>563</td><td>0.393</td></tr> <tr><td>**1684**</td><td>0.393</td></tr> <tr><td>171</td><td>0.370</td></tr> <tr><td>348</td><td>0.369</td></tr><tr><td>483</td><td>0.369</td></tr> <tr><td>414</td><td>0.369</td></tr> <tr><td>376</td><td>0.366</td></tr></table>| <table> <tr><th>Node</th><th>Value</th></tr><tr><td>**107**</td><td>1045</td></tr>  <tr><td>**1684**</td><td>782</td></tr> <tr><td>1912</td><td>792</td></tr> <tr><td>3437</td><td>547</td></tr> <tr><td>0</td><td>347</td></tr> <tr><td>2543</td><td>294</td></tr> <tr><td>2347</td><td>291</td></tr><tr><td>1888</td><td>254</td></tr> <tr><td>1800</td><td>245</td></tr> <tr><td>1663</td><td>235</td></tr></table>

-The table above shows the top 10 nodes with maximum betweeness and the top 10 nodes with maximum closeness and the nodes present in all the ranking are highlighted.
+The table above shows the top 10 nodes with maximum betweeness and the top 10 nodes with maximum closeness together with the nodes and their degree: the nodes present in all the ranking are highlighted.

-The betweeness measures how many short paths pass to, instead the closeness measures the mean distance from a vertex to the other vertices and therefore the nodes with high closeness can have an easy access to information of influence on other nodes.
+The betweeness measures how many short paths pass to a certain node, instead the closeness measures the mean distance from a vertex to the other vertices and therefore the nodes with high closeness can have an easy access to information of influence on other nodes.

-As can be seen from the table the node *107* it has the highest betweeness and the higher closeness, so we can say that such node is very important in the network and in the main cluster that is in the center of it.
+As can be seen from the table the node *107* it has the highest betweeness and the higher closeness, so we can say that such node is very important in the network and it is in the main cluster.

 The closeness measures don't vary too much from one node to the other, and this can be due to the logarithmic growth of shortest paths.
-By constrast the betweeness measures in the ranking dedreases very fast, so there are few nodes which lead the communication between the clusters of the network.
-In fact it can be seen from the graph above that few nodes connect the cluster to the "center" of the network.
+By constrast the betweeness measures in the ranking decreases very fast, so there are few nodes which lead the communication between the clusters of the network.
+In fact it can be seen from the graph above that few nodes connect the pheriperical clusters to the "center" of the network.
 </br>
 ### 2.3.
 Are the paths short with respect to the size of the network?
   </br>